javalin/website/pages/community.md

 <h1 class="no-margin-top">Community</h1>

-This page lists all of the places to ask for help or discuss Javalin, in no particular order.
+This page lists all of the places to ask for help or discuss Javalin, in order of relevance.

 <div class="community-boxes">
   <div class="community-box">